derby-developers/api_doc/source/includes/instant_racing/_races.md

 ----- | -----------
 id | unique race (per user)
-group_id | the race group id of the current race race_type | Thoroughbred, Harness decided | whether the race is decided (true or false) runners | array of Runner objects
+group_id | the race group id of the current race bonus_base_amount | the bonus amount awarded for playing the race race_type | Thoroughbred, Harness decided | whether the race is decided (true or false) runners | array of Runner objects